 i.
 Subject to Tri-Agency funding and legislation that requires scholarship to be made available open access.
 Peer-reviewed journal articles resulting from Tri-Agency grants must be open access within 12 months of initial publication.

 ii.
 Non Tri-Agency scholarship and publications except those where the faculty member or other researcher opts not to make their research available open access.
 Scholarly articles should be submitted to the repository as early as possible, ideally between the date of acceptance and the date of publication.
 If applicable, an embargo date can be set to meet publisher requirements.

 Researchers who publish in traditional subscription-based scholarly journals can comply with the Senate Policy on Open Access through the practice of self-archiving.
 This practice requires a researcher to keep a copy of their author accepted manuscript (aka postprint) so it can be deposited into a disciplinary or institutional open access repository (green open access).
 The author accepted manuscript is the last version of your accepted manuscript, including all changes made after peer-review before any typesetting or copyediting by the publisher.
 While publisher self-archiving policies vary by journal, most journals will offer self-archiving option to authors that will allow for their work to become openly accessible within 12-24 months of publication.
 More information on journal policies can be retrieved through use of the Sherpa-Romeo database.

-To deposit a copy of your article in YorkSpace, please forward a copy of your author-accepted manuscript along with the full citation for your paper (including the DOI of your paper) to email@example.com and the Libraries will contact you with additional information on next steps.
-Authors can also process a deposit themselves by registering with YorkSpace and following deposit instructions.
+To deposit a copy of your article in YorkSpace, please fill out our online YorkSpace mediated deposit form.
+The Libraries will contact you with additional information on next steps once your submission has been received.
+Authors can also process a deposit themselves by registering with YorkSpace and following our deposit instructions.